Information Services manages a range of software purchased on behalf of the University.

 Software is available to staff and students for use on their own equipment.
 The software may be supplied directly by ISD or via a third party or vendor.
 To obtain such software for personal use, the request does not require input from a Software Co-ordinator but can be obtained directly (see below).

-What software products are available for home use?
+Software products available for home use

 Office 2016 is available to download directly from your Office 365 login page